 The December birthstone is actually three birthstones: turquoise, tanzanite, and zircon, which all share a rich blue color.
-The December birthstones conjure images of crisp, snowy days no matter the weather.
+The December birthstones conjure images of crisp, snowy days, no matter the weather.
 Please note that this post serves educational purposes only.
 We want to clarify that, at present, we do not offer a selection of turquoise, tanzanite, or zircon jewelry items.
 However, we encourage you to explore our lab grown diamonds as a captivating alternative to conventionally mined diamonds.

 December’s birthstones represent a rich history, from intricate turquoise and striking tanzanite to classic zircon.
 These gemstones create timeless, unique pieces that are sure to dazzle.

 Which December Birthstone Should I Choose?

 The perfect December birthstone for you depends on your preferences.
 Each of these three gemstones offers unique characteristics.
 They all add style, personality, and quality to your jewelry collection.

 First Birthstone: Turquoise

 Turquoise’s first December birthstone is turquoise.
 Turquoise is a dazzling gem known for its vibrant blue color and intricate veins.
 Unlike tanzanite and turquoise, this December birthstone is opaque rather than translucent.
 This birthstone also represents the 11th wedding anniversary.

 History of Turquoise

 The name “turquoise” comes from the French phrase for Turkish stone, which is pierre turquois (pronounced pee-yare turr-qwah).
 Historians believe that turquoise first came to Europe through Turkey, which is how this December birthstone got its name.
 A turquoise ring would be gifted to someone symbolizing “forget me not.”

 Turquoise has a long, rich history across many ancient civilizations.
 Pharaohs of Ancient Egypt often wore turquoise.
 Chinese artisans also carved turquoise more than 3000 years ago.

 Since the 13th century, turquoise was believed to grant health and good fortune.
 Horse riders wore turquoise to prevent them from falling off of their horse.

 Turquoise also played an important role in the lives of Native Americans.
 The Apache believed that turquoise lays at the end of a rainbow rather than a pot of gold.
 They also attached turquoise to bows and firearms, believing that the birthstone increased their accuracy.